laurawpaaby/EduChatEval/README.md

 ## 🚀 Overview

-This repository supports my master’s thesis, exploring how large language models can simulate and support human-like educational dialogues.
+This package provides an evaluation framework for analyzing interactions between students and LLM-based tutors through classification, simulation, and visualization tools.

 The package is designed to:

+- Provide a customized framework for classification, evaluation, and fine-tuning
-- Simulate student–tutor dialogues with role-based prompts if no real data is available
+- Simulate student–tutor interactions using role-based prompts and seed messages when real data is unavailable
-- Integrate local + open-source models (e.g., LM Studio, Hugging Face)
+- Initiate an interface with locally hosted, open-source models (e.g., via LM Studio or Hugging Face)
-- Log interactions (JSON/CSV) for analysis
+- Log interactions in structured formats (JSON/CSV) for downstream analysis
-- Provide a framework for classification, evaluation, and fine-tuning
+- Train and applu classifiers to predict customized interaction classes and visualize patterns across conversations

-Here’s a rough overview of the system architecture:
+Overview of the system architecture:

 ![flowchart](new_flowchart.png)